migtools/mig-controller/README.md

  - Conventions
  - Dev practices

+Automation will be run to check if the bug is valid and will update the bugzilla.
+To complete the automation for a bugzilla please add `Bug xxxxxx:` to the title of the PR.

 ## Quick-start: CLI based migration

 __1. Identify a pair of running OpenShift clusters to migrate workloads between__